sandip1604/6D-pose-estimation/README.md

   Note: Green box represents the ground truth pose and red box represents predicted pose
 </p>
-To interface to the project is through the jupyter notebook 6DPE.ipynb.
+Interface to the project is through the jupyter notebook 6DPE.ipynb.

 To execute the notebook.
 Install the required packages in a conda environment from the file requirements.txt.
 This can be done by executing the following command: